 The thread of destiny

-In the 38th chapter of Genesis, we find a curious event involving thread of this color.
+In the 38th chapter of Genesis we find a curious event involving scarlet colored thread.

 Briefly, a woman named Tamar, who was the daughter-in-law of Judah (one of the sons of Jacob), got pregnant through Judah by pretending to be a harlot.
 When it came time to give birth, Tamar's midwife discovered that twins would be born.
 When one of the babies stuck his hand out of the womb, and looked like he would be the firstborn, the midwife tied a scarlet thread around his hand.
-This thread was to designate who was born first, as being the firstborn male brought with it certain birthright blessings and privileges.
+This thread was to designate who was born first.
 After receiving the thread, the baby quickly pulled his arm back in the womb!
 The other child to be born, also a boy, then came out of the womb completely!
 The child who had the thread around his hand received the name Zarah and his twin brother received the name Pharez.

 What is the meaning of all this?
 Judah was destined, according to the dying prophecy of Jacob, to be the royal tribe of Israel from which rulers would arise (Genesis 49:8 - 10).
 It is through Pharez's descendants (the child literally born first) that not only King David is born but also Jesus Christ as well!